 CIVT 242 Engineering Mechanics 4 credits.
 Non-calculus course relating to the principles of plane statics and dynamics and their application to engineering problems.
 Includes such topics as force systems, equilibrium conditions, force analysis of structures, friction, fluid statics, kinematics, and kinetics to plane motion.

 CIVT 243 Materials Testing and Specifications II 4 credits.
-Conduct a field soils survey, laboratory testing, uses of data obtained from laboratory tests used in a soil profile drawing.
+Conduct a field soils survey, laboratory testing, development of detailed soils maps and design data, and uses of data obtained from laboratory tests.
 This course is taught in conjunction with CIVT 245, Route Surveying and Design.

 CIVT 244 Materials Testing and Specifications III 3 credits.
 Continuation of CIVT 243.
 Emphasizes concrete and asphalt testing along with construction specifications.
 The student will individually design, mix, and test various mixes to insure compliance.